 Moblity Corridor Design Updates

 Currently, the project team is working closely with PWSA as they continue to design the Stormwater infrastructure in the Four Mile Run area.
-The design of the Mobility Corridor and Bike/Ped Trail will be flexible and responsive to the stormwater design needs.
+The design of the Mobility Corridor and 3 Rivers Heritage Trail will be flexible and responsive to the stormwater design needs.
 As that work progresses, the project team will begin to conduct field surveys and geotechnical investigations throughout the project area.

 To stay informed, sign up for our mailing list and receive the latest project updates.